 profile picture

-Buying real estate can be the most significant financial decision most people may ever encounter.
-Whether it's a primary residence, an additional vacation home or an investment, purchasing real property is a complex financial transaction that requires multiple people working in concert to pull it all off.
+Buying a home can be the largest investment many people might ever make.
+Whether it's a main residence, an additional vacation home or an investment, the purchase of real property is an involved transaction that requires multiple parties to see it through.

-The majority of the participants are quite familiar.
-The most known face in the exchange is the real estate agent.
-Then, the mortgage company provides the money necessary to bankroll the transaction.
-And the title company sees to it that all areas of the transaction are completed and that a clear title transfers from the seller to the buyer.
+You're probably familiar with the parties having a role in the transaction.
+The most familiar entity in the exchange is the real estate agent.
+Then, the mortgage company provides the money necessary to bankroll the exchange.
+And ensuring all requirements of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the property is consistent with the purchase price?
+So, what party makes sure the property is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Young Appraisal Company, Inc. will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first conduct a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
+To ensure the stated size of the property is accurate and describe the layout of the property, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.

-This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to figure out how much it would cost to build a property nearly identical to the one being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where the appraiser analyzes information on local building costs, the cost of labor and other elements to ascertain how much it would cost to build a property similar to the one being appraised.
+This value often sets the maximum on what a property would sell for.
+It's also the least used method.

 Sales Comparison

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of particular features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers are intimately familiar with the neighborhoods in which they appraise.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-• If, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.
+• Say, for example, the comparable has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Young Appraisal Company, Inc., we are experts when it comes to knowing the value of real estate features in North Richland Hills and Tarrant County neighborhoods.
-The sales comparison approach to value is most often given the most weight when an appraisal is for a home exchange.
+When it comes to associating a value with features of homes in North Richland Hills and Tarrant, Young Appraisal Company, Inc. is second to none.
+The sales comparison approach to value is most often awarded the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-A third method of valuing a property is sometimes used when a neighborhood has a measurable number of renter occupied properties.
-In this case, the amount of revenue the real estate generates is factored in with income produced by nearby properties to derive the current value.
+A third method of valuing a house is sometimes applied when a neighborhood has a measurable number of rental properties.
+In this scenario, the amount of revenue the real estate yields is taken into consideration along with income produced by neighboring properties to give an indicator of the current value.

 Putting It All Together